LeeMorinUCF/ECP3004S21/demo_22_PP_Ch_11_Dictionaries/README.md

 the pronunciation, the definition, examples of usage, and so on.

-The primary motivation behind our postponement of this data type is that it resembles the organization of databases.
+The primary motivation behind our postponement of this data type is that it resembles the organization of databases, the topic in chapter 17, which we will study next week.
-Your information is entered into several databases.
+You already have some familiarity with databases: your very own information is entered into several databases.
 For example, the IRS keeps a record of your tax imformation by recording amounts in the fields of your tax return, your vital statistics, and the primary key is your social security number.